Think Locally, Act Locally

 - Contact Information

-A health domain is of no use to a small medical practice if prospective patients can't contact you.
+A health website is of no use to a small medical practice if prospective patients can't contact you.
 Contact information should at least be easily visible on the site's home page, and ideally be on every page of the site.

 Finally, patience is needed when launching any web site, especially one aimed at a local community.
 It can take time for search engines to attribute value and list your new health domain, and even more time for you to generate links and write content.
-With time, a health domain can be a valuable addition to a small medical practice.
+With time, a health website can be a valuable addition to a small medical practice.